TechnoMancer/sail-fox/fox-architecture.md

  - `csr[0]` or `status` is a status register.
 At reset its value is undefined.
  - `csr[1]` or `sp` is the stack pointer.
 At reset its value is undefined.
 The stack grows upward.
+ - `csr[2]` contains a copy of the predicate registers in the lower 8 bits, the upper 8 bits are reserved for now and should be preserved.

 ### CSCs ###